 But the non-hospital patients with long-term symptoms have proven far more perplexing.

 According to Heightman, the peak age tends to be between 35 and 49, and they report a mysterious range of symptoms.
-Some surveys of patients have identified up to 98 different symptoms.
-The most common include fatigue, brain fog, muscle and joint pain, sleep disturbances, migraines, chest pain, skin rashes, new sensitivities to smells and tastes, and dysautonomia, a normally rare condition which causes an uncomfortable and rapid increase in heartbeat when they attempt any form of activity.
+Some surveys of patients have identified up to 98 different symptoms, while an international study published in July 2021 reported more than 200 symptoms across 10 organ systems including the cardiovascular system, the nervous system, the brain and the respiratory system.
+The most common symptoms include fatigue, brain fog, muscle and joint pain, sleep disturbances, migraines, chest pain, skin rashes, new sensitivities to smells and tastes, and dysautonomia, a normally rare condition which causes an uncomfortable and rapid increase in heartbeat when they attempt any form of activity.

 For many long Covid patients who were not admitted to hospital, symptoms come and go in three separate waves